 The Barre Opera House plays home to nationally renowned musicians and bands, as well as the local troupe of four-year-old ballerinas.
 This beautifully renovated auditorium shares the same address as the local municipal offices across from the town green.

 Barre City was established in the valley when harnessing the power of the river fueled its growth.
-As the City grew people moved to the surrounding town for more space and in the second half of the 1900’s, neighborhoods evolved up the hillsides.
+As the City grew people moved to the surrounding town for more space and in the second half of the 1900’s, neighborhoods evolved up on the hillsides.

 The Town of Barre offers a more rural backdrop with the same convenience.
-There are four distinct settlements within Barre Town: South Barre, East Barre, Graniteville and Websterville.
+There are four distinct settlements within Barre Town: South Barre, East Barre, Graniteville, and Websterville.
 The town of Barre's most notable attraction is Thunder Road, the self-titled “Nation’s Site of Excitement,” attracts racecar enthusiasts each week during the warmer months.
 Be sure to watch the “Run What You Brung” race where a bread truck might be seen competing against an ambulance and you’re likely to glimpse your old 1984 Dodge Omni on the short track.